The Digital Vaults

 For classroom use, educators can browse or search for documents and activities, customize any activity to fit the needs of a unique classroom, create a new activity with its own web address, and save and organize activities in an account to share with students.
 After participating in an activity, DocsTeach allows students to submit their work to their teacher via email.

-DocsTeach is made possible in part by the Foundation for the National Archives with the generous support of Texas Instruments.
+DocsTeach is made possible in part by the National Archives Foundation through the support of Texas Instruments, the William Randolph Hearst Foundation and Capital One.